lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

         bytes32 typeId,
         bytes memory data
     ) public virtual returns (bytes memory) {
-        // CHECK that the caller is an ERC725Account (e.g: a UniversalProfile)
+        // CHECK that the caller is an a UniversalProfile
-        // by checking it supports the LSP0 interface
+        // by checking it supports the LSP0ERC725Account interface if (
-        // by checking its interface support
-        if (
             !ERC165Checker.supportsERC165InterfaceUnchecked(
                 msg.sender,